Children’s NHS dentistry

 Any decisions about which treatments are appropriate will be based on the clinical assessment and clinical judgement by the NHS dentist.

-We will always provide you with a written treatment plan for any Band 2 or 3 Treatments, this allows you to see exactly what you can expect from the dentist and which treatments have been recommended for your children.
+We will always provide you with a written treatment plan, this allows you to see exactly what you can expect from the dentist and which treatments have been recommended for your children.

 What treatments are covered under the NHS?